andrewellio/SWEN303-Group-Project-/Reflection - Moses.md

 Issues from the test result were also distributed evenly throughout our group.
 I was given 4 issues to resolve (which can be seen in the issues page of our gitlab page), but due to our time limit, it was impossible to resolve them.

+Overall the project Overall, my responsibility as a group member was achieved as I was able to give in some ideas on how to do the project and improvements.
+Also, I was able to help resolve some problems that occur during the creation of the projects and aswell as the tasks required.